nheyn/isomorphic-dispatcher/README.md

 Basic usage is given above.
 More detailed documentation is before class/function definitions within the code.

 ### Plans
-* Add index.js for public API
-* Update to use let/const
 * Change Store method name 'useIsoDispatcher' to 'finishOnServerUsing'
 * Move utilities functions / classes to their own files
 * Update Store to take the arg passed to 'onServer' the same way it adds 'useIsoDispatcher'